Integrating Honeygain SDK with Windows .NET/C# applications

 This guide will go through the process of integrating and using Honeygain SDK in your .NET/C# desktop application.

-Don't forget to generate your Honeygain SDK API Key and download SDK from Developers dashboard first.
+Don't forget to generate your Honeygain SDK API Key and download the SDK from the Developers dashboard first.

 Integration

-On Windows operating system SDK service is provided for 64-bit and 32-bit architectures.
-SDK service dynamic-link libraries x64\bin\hgsdk.dll and x86\bin\hgsdk.dll should be accessible to your applications executable file.
-It is recommended to place them in the same directory tree as your applications executable.
+On Windows, the SDK service is provided for x64, x86, and arm64 architectures.
+The SDK service dynamic-link libraries x64\bin\hgsdk.dll, x86\bin\hgsdk.dll, and arm64\bin\hgsdk.dll should be accessible to your application's executable.
+It is recommended to place them in the same directory tree as your application's executable.
 If you need to support only one architecture, you can use only one of the provided libraries.

 With Visual Studio

-If using Visual Studio you can automatically place SDK service dynamic-link libraries in the output directory using post-build event:
+If you are using Visual Studio, you can automatically place the SDK service dynamic-link libraries in the output directory using a post-build event:

 - Right-click on your project in Solution Explorer and select Properties.